 After a pregnancy and delivery your muscles need time to recover.
 This usually happens on its own.
 When your hormones normalise, your muscle tissue will become stronger again.
 Most women have no urine loss after 6 months.

 During and after your pregnancy you can deal with urine loss with a panty liner or pad made specially to absorb urine drops.
 This is called incontinence material.
-Incontinence material is thin and breathable, so you have less chance of skin irritation.
-To prevent skin irritation, it is also good to use 100% organic cotton material like Yoni products for urine loss.
+Yoni Incontinence material is a good choice since it’s made of 100% organic cotton which is extremely breathable.
 During and after your pregnancy it is useful to have extra underwear in your bag, so that you can change if necessary.